Targeted Local Projections: Simulation Study

-Figure~\ref{fig:coverage_comparison} compares the coverage properties of the Mean Symmetric Double Bootstrap (MSDB) against alternative methods across four estimators: LP, VAR, SLP, and TLP.
-The red solid lines represents MSDB, while the purple lines show the alternatives.
-For LP, VAR and TLP, the alternative is a double bootstrap centered around the pseudo-truth of VAR estimates used for resampling, as in \cite{montiel2021local}.
-For SLP, no valid bootstrap procedure exists in the literature to the best of our knowledge.
-Instead, we compare MSDB to undersmoothed HAC inference as in used in \cite{barnichon2019impulse}.
-The LP has 10 lags, SVAR and target for TLP has 1 or 8 lags.
-We study all estimators under the misspecified VARMA(1,$100$) process.
+Here, we set $\eta=1$.
+Figure~\ref{fig:coverage_comparison} compares the MSDB coverage properties against an alternative double bootstrap across four estimators: LP, VAR, SLP, and TLP for $\eta=1$.
+The red solid lines represent MSDB, while the purple lines show the alternative which is the same double bootstrap but where the t-statistics used in the studentization are centered around the original VAR estimates, as in \cite{montiel2021local}.
+LP has 10 lags, and SVAR and the target for TLP have $q \in \{1,8\}$ lags.

-\textbf{LP}.
-Both bootstrap methods achieve coverage close to or above the nominal 90\% level across all horizons and sample sizes, with no difference in the average confidence interval length.
-The choice of bootstrap, whether it is centered around pseudo truth of VAR, or utilises MSDB, has no significant impact on coverage.
+\textbf{LP and SLP}.
+For LP, both bootstrap methods achieve coverage close to or above the nominal 90\% level across all horizons and sample sizes, with no difference in the average confidence interval length.
 The choice of $q$ changes the coverage and the interval length only marginally.

-\textbf{SLP}.
-SLP displays distinct behavior.
-At horizon zero, both methods considered exhibit significant under-coverage, which is expected for smooth local projections as there is nothing to smooth toward at the initial horizon.
-Beyond this, MSDB achieves nominal coverage at practically every horizon, while undersmoothed HAC remains below target, particularly for $T=200$.
-The slight drop in coverage at the first five horizons appears in both methods, suggesting it reflects the misspecified DGP rather than the inference procedure.
-The average length of MSDB confidence intervals is larger than undersmoothed HAC.
-Similar to LP, the choice of $q$ changes the coverage and the interval length only marginally.
+For SLP, there is a drop in coverage at the first few horizons.
+Nevertheless, at higher horizons the centering around the bootstrap mean yields closer to nominal coverage.

 \textbf{VAR and TLP}.
-MSDB yields a clear improvement: centering around the pseudo-truth of VAR estimates leads to substantial under-coverage, consistent with findings in the second draft of \cite{olea2024double}.
-MSDB almost restores nominal coverage for both $T=200$ and $T=800$ without affecting the confidence interval length for $q=8$.
-Following the same logic, we apply MSDB to TLP.
-Centering around VAR under-covers at longer horizons, mirroring the pattern observed for VAR itself.
-MSDB maintains near-nominal coverage throughout.
-For $q=1$, there is a significant undercoverage of both VAR and TLP.
+For both VAR and TLP, MSDB yields a clear improvement: centering around the VAR estimates leads to substantial undercoverage, consistent with findings in \cite{olea2024double}.
+MSDB almost restores nominal coverage for both estimators at $T=200$ and $T=800$ for $q=8$.
+For $q=1$, there is significant undercoverage for VAR and some undercoverage for TLP.
 Therefore, it is important to use enough lags in the target VAR.

-When comparing MSDB with the alternatives, the average length of confidence intervals does not change for LP, VAR, and TLP; what changes is the location of the interval.